 Ennio Lucini Cespuglio Table Lamp

-Materials: Cast aluminium round base.
-16 moulded clear red acrylic elements.
-Bakelite socket.
+Materials: Cast aluminium round base with elongated slots.
+16 moulded clear luminous red acrylic slats lampshade.
+Bakelite E14 socket.

 Height: 32 cm / 12.59”